 Extra credit is optional, therefore no extra credits will be accepted after the deadline for any reason.
 Extra credit is added directly to your final grade in the class and is your opportunity to improve your final grade in the class by up to a half letter grade.
-You may earn a maximum of 50 points of extra credit by doing approved extra credit activities, which can be found on the Blackboard page.
-Some extra credits will have their own specific deadline, while others will be accepted until 5 PM on Tuesday, June 29.
-No extra credit will be accepted after 5 PM on Tuesday, June 29.
+You may earn a maximum of

+50 points of extra credit by doing approved extra credit activities, which can be found on the Blackboard page.
+Some extra credits will have a specific due date, while others will be accepted until the extra credit deadline of 5 pm on Friday August 5th.
+No extra credit will be accepted after 5 pm on Friday August 5th